J1cem/DSFedMed/README.md

-# 📌 [AAAI 2026] DSFedMed: Federated Image Segmentation between Foundation and Lightweight Models
+# 📌 DSFedMed: Federated Image Segmentation between Foundation and Lightweight Models

 ## 🧠 Overview
 This repository implements **DSFedMed**, a synthetic data-driven federated learning framework for medical image segmentation.
 The core idea is to leverage **synthetic data and bidirectional knowledge distillation** to improve global model performance under **data heterogeneity (Non-IID)** and **privacy constraints**.

 ## 🚀 Key Features